imagej/imagej.github.io/_pages/plugins/particlesizer.md

 -   S: Slightly overlapping
 -   H: High or complete overlapping

-Combining both information, we could give the following adivices (as a rule of thumb):
+Combining both information, we could give the following advice (as a rule of thumb):

 -   N+E or T+E -&gt; Keep the default settings
 -   N+I or T+I or S+I -&gt; Activate the irregular watershed